pmonks/bot-clj/README.md

-A [sample policy file is provided](https://github.com/pmonks/bot-clj/blob/master/.java.policy.sample) as an example - you can copy this file to your home directory to test the bot out, **but be aware that this policy does not restrict anything** (it is equivalent to the JVM running without a security manager enabled).
+A [sample policy file is provided](https://github.com/pmonks/bot-clj/blob/master/.java.policy.sample) as an example - you can copy this file to your home directory to test the bot out, **but be aware that this policy does not restrict anything** (it is approximately equivalent to the JVM running without a security manager enabled).

 While Clojure-level sandboxing is always used (via [clojails](https://github.com/Raynes/clojail)), it is recommended that the JVM security sandbox be carefully configured in production environments as well, to provide defence in depth.